CNES/cars/docs/source/exploring_the_field/masks_and_classifications_usage.rst

 | The masks are resampled in epipolar geometry with the resampling application.
 | The masked values are not taken into account in the matching process (sparse or dense matching method) to avoid mismatch and useless processing.
-| Further, the sparse matching estimation of the disparity range can be enhanced with mask using for the water area typicaly.
+| Furthermore, the sparse matching estimation of the disparity range can be enhanced with mask using for the water area typicaly.

 Classification
 --------------